J. Roberto Tello Ayala

 Instituto Tecnológico Autónomo de México

-B.S. in Applied Mathematics
+Bachelor of Science in Applied Mathematics

 Instituto Tecnológico Autónomo de México